jlund15/overtime-app/README.md

 - x Update the styles for forms

 ## Refactor TODOS:
-- Refactor user association integration test in post_spec
 - Refactor posts/_form for admin user status
-- Fix post_spec.rb:82 to use factories

 ## Bug Fixes
 - Non authorized users are able to edit when signed in as test@test.com email
 - Growl notification is not appearing when permission is denied
-- Fix post_spec.rb:82 to use factories
-- Fix post_spec.rb:52 to have correct user reference and not require update